ImMoSer/Chessboard.fun/info/opening-explorer_info.md

 - **`game.store.ts`**:
   - Mode: `'opening-trainer'`.
   - Disables Stockfish bot; utilizes `onUserMoveCallback` to trigger the trainer's logic.
+- **Analysis Integration (`analysis.store.ts` & `board.store.ts`)**:
+  - **Overlay Analysis**: Users can toggle the Stockfish Engine (left panel) *during* the session.
+The `AnalysisStore` is decoupled from "Board Analysis Mode", allowing the user to make moves (gameplay) while seeing live evaluation.
+  - **Smart Navigation**:
+    - When navigating the PGN history (via buttons or mouse wheel), the system detects the session's player color.
+    - It automatically **skips** the bot's moves, landing only on positions where it is the player's turn to move.
+This facilitates rapid review of player decisions.
+  - **Synchronized Theory**: The Opening Stats panel (right side) watches the board's FEN (debounced 500ms).
+When navigating through history, the stats table automatically updates to show theory for the *displayed* position, not just the *current game* position.
 - **Playout Transition**:
   - Users can jump to a Stockfish game at any time via `/sandbox/play/SF_2200/{color}/{fen}`.
   - Flag `isNavigatingToPlayout` prevents board reset during transition.